This post is by Russ Elkins, an adoptive father and author.

 Time has only enhanced the love and joy we feel between us and our daughter’s birthfather.
 He was one of the first people to call my wife on Mother’s Day a few weeks ago just to wish her a happy Mother’s Day.
 It’s the little things like that that help us embrace the relationship we have.

-Russ Elkins is an adoptive father, the author of Open Adoption, Open Heart: An Adoptive Father’s Inspiring Journey, a blogger, and runs the Open Adoption, Open Heart Facebook page.
+Russ Elkins is an adoptive father, the author of Open Adoption, Open Heart: An Adoptive Father’s Inspiring Journey and runs the Open Adoption, Open Heart Facebook page.